-The Company is part of Renewables, headed by ScottishPower Renewable Energy Limited ("SPREL").
-The ultimate parent of Renewables is Iberdrola S.A.
+The Company is part of Renewable production, headed by ScottishPower Renewable Energy Limited ("SPREL").
+The ultimate parent of Renewable production is Iberdrola S.A..
 Given BOHL's shareholding, the Company is also an indirect investee of BOHL's immediate parent Bilbao Offshore Investment Limited ("BOIL").
-BOIL is owned by Verneuil Holdings Limited ("VHL") and Bilbao Offshore Topco Limited ("BOTL").
-VHL is owned jointly by The Renewable Infrastructure Group Ltd and InfraRed European Infrastructure Income Fund 4.
+Throughout the 2023 financial year, BOIL was owned by Verneuil Holdings Limited ("VHL") and Bilbao Offshore Topco Limited ("BOTL").
+VHL is owned jointly by The Renewables Infrastructure Group Limited and InfraRed European Infrastructure Income 4 (1) LP.
 The ultimate parent of BOTL is Macquarie Group Limited.
+Subsequent to the year end, there was a change in the corporate structure of BOIL.
+BOIL is now owned by VHL, BOTL and Clean Power UK Wind Limited ("CPUK").
+CPUK is majority-owned by the Legal & General NTR Clean Power (Europe) Fund whose general partner is wholly owned by Legal & General Group Plc.

-The Company's relationship with its shareholders is governed by its articles of association ("Articles") and a shareholders' agreement ("SHA").
+The Company's relationship with its shareholders is governed by its Articles of Association ("Articles") and a Shareholders' Agreement ("SHA").
 Together, these documents stipulate the mutual rights and obligations between the Company and its shareholders, and between its shareholders.
 In particular, the SHA identifies the agreed objectives and purpose of the Company in connection with the construction and operation of the EA1 offshore wind farm, in addition to setting out how the shareholders must conduct themselves in relation to the Company.

 The SHA stipulates the composition of the Board; currently three directors nominated by SPRUKL and two by BOHL.
 At least one director appointed by each shareholder must be present at any meeting of the Board in order for the meeting to be quorate and decisions to be made.
-The directors in attendance at any Board meeting carry all the voting rights of their respective shareholding.
+The directors in attendance at any board meeting carry all the voting rights of their respective shareholding.
 The SHA also identifies certain business matters and decisions which are reserved for approval by the shareholders, including, but not limited to, changes to the capital structure or business practices of the Company, insolvency proceedings, and certain contractual matters.